Raid-dev/holbertonschool-shell/basics/README.md

 4-listmorefiles | Displaying current directory contents including hidden files in a long format

 5-listfilesdigitonly | Displaying current directory contents in a long format, with user and group IDs displayed numerically and hidden files

+6-firstdirectory | Creating a directory named my_first_directory in the /tmp/ directory